-• actuallyalys a day ago
+• actuallyalys 9 months ago

 I think diminishing returns, as the author starts to allude to near the end of the post, is a big reason.
 To take the example of word processing, the biggest improvement to my workflow of the past 10-15 years is probably either being able to collaborate on documents simultaneously or to be able to view them on a phone.
 I actually edit documents simultaneously quite a lot, but I’m not sure it’s a huge productivity boost or that common.

-• bfung a day ago
+• bfung 9 months ago

 I’m also in camp The Great Divergence.